senarvi/senarvi.github.io/_posts/2015-12-09-quantities-of-information-and-probability-theory.md

 ### Perplexity

-Perplexity is a measure for the uncertainty of a random event, closely related to entropy and cross entropy.
+Perplexity is a measure for the uncertainty of a random phenomenon, closely related to entropy and cross entropy.
 The perplexity of a random variable
 <span>$X$</span> is defined either

 <div>$$